microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Supported Java versions

-VS Code works with all major versions of Java SE from 11.
+VS Code works with all major versions of Java SE from 11 and suports projects with version 1.5 and above.
+For more details, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

 ## Setting up Visual Studio Code for Java Development

+To help you set up quickly, recommendations are:

+* **New to VS Code:** [Installer of Visual Studio Code for Java developers](/docs/java/java-tutorial.md#installer-of-visual-studio-code-for-java-developers)
+* **Exising VS Code user to add Java support:** [Java Extension Pack](/docs/java/java-tutorial.md#installing-extensions)

 ### Installer of Visual Studio Code for Java developers

-To help you get started quickly, there are special installers of Visual Studio Code for Java developers, which include all the necessary dependencies and extensions for Java development in Visual Studio Code:
+There are special installers of Visual Studio Code for Java developers, which include all the necessary dependencies and extensions for Java development in Visual Studio Code:

 * **Windows:** [Installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-win)
 * **macOS:** [Installer of Visual Studio Code for Java developers](https://aka.ms/vscode-java-installer-mac)